The parish church of charming Alcúdia is situated in the old town built in to the massive medieval town walls

 The tympanum above the main entrance, has a sculpture of Saint Jaume, and at the top of the facade, a goat of arms of Alcúdia, made by local sculptor, Remígia Caubet.

-How to find the Sant Jaume church in Alcúdia
+Get directions to Església de Sant Jaume in Alcúdia

 Alcúdia is one of the most historical places in all of Mallorca, yet one of the most modern and popular destinations.
 Alcúdia is for everyone; romantic couples, groups, families, beach lovers, walkers, cyclists etc., it’s an area of great diversity and many offers.